snigo/mutable/README.md

 #### Note on TypeScript usage

-If you're changing type of the elements it's advised to re-assign the result to the original array to keep the type information:
+If you're changing type of the elements it's advised to re-assign the result of `mmap` to keep the type information:

 ```typescript
 const arr = [1, 2, 3];